bologer/anycomment.io/readme.txt

 * Translated in English & Russian
 * Suitable for dark & light themes (on your choice)
 * Blazing-fast comments based on React
-* Alert notification in comment area when new comment was added (by clicking on alert, comment will be shown)
+* Alert notification in comment area when new comment was added (by clicking on alert, new comment will be shown)
-* Provide `User Agreement` link, so users know how their data used (when no provided, no checkbox will be shown)
+* Provide `Privacy Policy` link, so users know how their data processed and used (when not provided, no checkbox will be shown to users)
 * Social avatars shown globally
-* Likes in comments
-* See likes count per comment/user in admin
+* Likes (see likes count per comment/user in admin)
 * Edit/delete comments when you are the owner or have moderate permission(s) directly in client area
 * Assign default group for users who authorize via social network
 * See user's social profile URL in admin
-* Simple & informative dashboard with graphs to display number of comments over number of active user per certain period & most active commenting users
+* Simple & informative dashboard with graphs to display number of comments over number of users who were engaged in the conversation per certain period & most active users
 * Comments do no inherit any of the currently active theme styles.
-Meaning that comments will not be broken by styles you have.
+Meaning that comments will not be broken by styles you have
 * Get latest plugin update news directly in the dashboard, don't miss a thing
 * Integration with [Akismet](https://wordpress.org/plugins/akismet/) & [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/), to specify customized avatars

 = TODO features =
 * Option: customization of comment styles
 * Option: add option to allow guests to leave comments
-* Option: auto-update comments on new comments
 * Support more languages
 * Code highlighting
 * Markdown support